 Rehana Zaman

-Rehana Zaman is an artist from Heckmondwike based in London.
-Her work speaks to the entanglement of personal experience and social life, where moments of intimacy are framed against cultural orthodoxies and state coercion.
-Conversation and cooperative methods sit at the heart of her practice.
+Rehana Zaman is an artist living and working in London.
+Her work speaks to notions of kinship and sociality, seeking out possibilities of intimacy and transgression within hostile contexts.
+Conversation and cooperative methods sit at the heart of her films which extend into texts, performances and group work.

 She has exhibited widely in the UK and Internationally.
-Presentations include British Art Show 9 (Touring), Trinity Square Video, Toronto (Solo), Borås International Sculpture Biennial (Sweden), Berwick Film & Media Arts Festival; Artist Film International Whitechapel, London, Dhaka Art Summit, Bangladesh, Bergen Kunsthall, Norway; Kochi-Muziris Biennale 2018; Sheffield Doc/Fest; Oberhausen Film Festival and Serpentine Projects, London, (forthcoming 2022).
-In 2019 she co-edited Tongues with Taylor Le Melle, published by PSS and was shortlisted for the Film London Jarman Award.
-She is currently a board member of not/nowhere artist workers cooperative and LUX who also distribute her films.
+Recent presentations include Serpentine Civic, BFI London Film Festival, Tromsø Kunstforening, BEK – Bergen Centre for Electronic Arts, British Art Show 9 (Touring), ICA Miami, Trinity Square Video, Toronto, Borås International Sculpture Biennial and Artist Film International Whitechapel (Intnl Touring).
+In 2019 she co-edited Tongues with Taylor Le Melle.
+In 2023 she was the winner of the Film London Jarman Award.
+She is a member of not/nowhere artist workers cooperative and her films are distributed by LUX.

 Rajee Samarasinghe’s body of work tackles contemporary sociopolitical conditions in Sri Lanka through the scope of his own identity and the deconstruction of ethnographic practices.
 BFMAF 2021 presents a series of Samarasinghe’s 12 short films shot over a decade—an archive of images navigating the terrain of migration, memory, and impermanence.